numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobs (new).md

 }
 ```

-## GetJobPostingExtended: the JobPostingExtended object
+## GetJobPostingExtended - The JobPostingExtended object

 The following fields will be extracted from the response: